adobe/commerce-cif-graphql-integration-reference/README.md

 * NPM 6.x
 * [Adobe I/O CLI](https://github.com/adobe/aio-cli)

-To setup you local environment follow the [Project Firefly Application](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html#!AdobeDocs/project-firefly/master/getting_started/setup.md) documentation.
+To setup you local environment follow the [App Builder](https://www.adobe.io/app-builder/docs/getting_started/) documentation.

 ### Getting started

-This project is provided as a blueprint, to deploy and run the function on Project Firefly you need to make it your own and attach it to your Adobe I/O Project.
+This project is provided as a blueprint, to deploy and run the functions on Adobe I/O Runtime you need to make it your own and attach it to your Adobe I/O Project.
 This requires creating a project on [Adobe Developer Console](https://console.adobe.io/), setting up and login from the CLI and connecting your project.
-Follow the steps 1 - 3 of the [Creating your First Project Firefly Application](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html#!AdobeDocs/project-firefly/master/getting_started/first_app.md) guide.
+Follow the steps 1 - 3 of the [Creating your first App Builder Application](https://www.adobe.io/app-builder/docs/getting_started/first_app/) guide.

 Once done connect the cloned project with you Adobe I/O project: